Guidelines for Authors

 1. ABOUT THE JOURNAL

-Annals of Palliative Medicine is an open access, international, peer-reviewed journal published bi-monthly with both online and printed copies (quarterly published from Apr.
+Annals of Palliative Medicine is an open access, international, peer-reviewed journal published monthly with both online and printed copies (quarterly published from Apr.
 2012 - Jul.
-2019).
+2019, bi-monthly published from Aug.
+2019 - Dec.
+2020).
 It is indexed in PubMed/MEDLINE in 2015, Scopus in 2016 and Science Citation Index Expanded (SCIE) in 2019.
-The SCIE impact factor 2018 for APM is 1.262.
+The SCIE impact factor 2020 for APM is 2.595.
 The aim of the journal is to provide up-to-date and cutting-edge information and professional support for health care providers in palliative medicine disciplines to improve the quality of life for patients and their families and caregivers.

 2. MANUSCRIPT CATEGORIES